 Having your criminal history record changed is a complicated process.
 Working with an experienced expungement attorney is the best way to make sure everything is completed correctly.
 The most minor mistake can lead to your petition being rejected.

 How long does it take to expunge my record?

 Current processing time for expungement applications in the state of Florida is approximately 12 weeks.
 This is not a quick decision made by the court.
 Hours of research and consideration are dedicated to each application, which are reviewed in the order they were received in.

-Call Smith & Eulo Law Firm at 407-930-8912 to speak with a qualified legal professional.
+Call Smith & Eulo Law Firm at 407-930-8912 to speak with a qualified legal professional or fill out the contact form on this page.
 We’re available 24/7 to discuss all the options for expunging your criminal record.
 Even if you were convicted of a crime, it may be possible to have your record sealed or expunged.